radiantearth/stac-spec/api-spec/README.md

 The definitive specification for STAC is the [OpenAPI](http://openapis.org) 3.0 yaml document.
 This is available in several forms.
 The most straightforward for an implementor new to STAC is the [STAC-standalone.yaml](STAC-standalone.yaml).
 This gives a complete service with the main STAC endpoint.

-The easiest way to explore the specification in a more human readable way is to load the file up in to the [online swagger editor](http://editor.swagger.io).
-You can import the spec by just selectiong 'file' -> 'import url' and enter <https://raw.githubusercontent.com/radiantearth/stac-spec/dev/api-spec/STAC-standalone.yaml>.

-This will display the documentation and examples for the specification.
-You can also generate code for clients and servers in a variety of languages from the editor as well, so you can get a sense of how it will work.
+See the [online documentation](https://app.swaggerhub.com/apis/cholmesgeo/STAC-standalone/0.4.0) for the yaml rendered as interactive html.

+An OpenAPI 2.0 (swagger) version will be available soon, which can be useful for autogenerating client and server code.

 ##### Warning

 **The latest spec has not yet been fully validated by actual implementations.
 This will come soon, but if you are new to STAC and are trying to use the spec we recommend you jump on the [stac gitter](https://gitter.im/SpatioTemporal-Asset-Catalog/Lobby) to get help**

+### Filtering

+The core STAC API includes two filters - Bounding Box and time.
+All STAC Items require space and time, and thus any STAC client can expect to be able to filter on them.
+Most data will include additional data that users would like to query on, so there is a mechanism to also specify more filters.
+See the [Filtering](filters.md) document for additional information on the core filters as well as how to extend them.
+It is anticipated that 'profiles' for domains (like earth observation imagery) will require additional fields to query their common fields.

 ### WFS 3.0 Integration